Jatin-Bhandari/Product_safe/README.md

 # Product Safety Checker

-This project uses the Gemini API to analyze an image of a product and extract key information, such as the product name, ingredients, brand, and safety warnings.
-This tool can be used to quickly get details about a product from its packaging.
+This project provides a web interface to analyze an image of a product and get a safety and nutritional report.
+It uses the Gemini API to analyze the image, extract key information, and perform a safety analysis.

 ## Features

--   Analyzes product images from a local file path or a URL.
+-   **Web Interface:** Upload a product image directly in your browser.
--   Extracts structured information including:
+-   **Product Analysis:** Extracts structured information like product name, ingredients, and brand.
-    -   Product Name
-    -   Product Type
-    -   Ingredients
-    -   Brand
-    -   Certifications and Warnings
--   Uses the power of the Gemini large language model for image analysis.
+-   **Safety Report:** Generates a report including pros, cons, nutritional information, and regulatory status.
+-   **Web Search:** Searches for recent news, recalls, and health advisories related to the product and its ingredients.

 ## How It Works

-The script takes an image of a product as input and performs the following steps:

-1.  **Load Image**: The script loads the image from either a local file path or a URL.
+1.  **Upload Image:** The user uploads a product image and provides their Gemini API key through the web interface.
+2.  **Backend API:** The frontend sends the image and API key to the Flask backend.
-2.  **Prepare Prompt**: It prepares a prompt for the Gemini API, instructing it to analyze the image and extract specific information in a structured format.
+3.  **Image Analysis:** The backend uses the Gemini API to analyze the image and extract product information.
-3.  **API Call**: The script sends the image and the prompt to the Gemini API using the `langchain` library.
+4.  **Analysis & Search:** It then performs a deeper analysis and searches the web for relevant safety information.
-4.  **Display Results**: The structured information returned by the API is then displayed to the user.
+5.  **Display Results:** The final, compiled report is sent back to the frontend and displayed to the user.

 ## Installation